Bhanu-Sai-Enamala/bitICP/README.md

 "vaultId", "protocolPublicKey", and "protocolChainCode" come from the stablecoin canister’s threshold-signature flow; when calling the backend manually you must supply realistic values from a recent canister response.

-"`feeRecipient`" in the payload is ignored; the backend always uses the configured `FEE_RECIPIENT_ADDRESS` (defaults to `tb1pkde3l5fzut4n5h9m2jqfzwtn7q3j0eywl98h0rvg5swlvpra5wnqul27y2`).
+"`feeRecipient`" in the payload is ignored; the backend always uses the configured treasury address (`tb1qqg5tkgacxzmnxdrwry485rhqprwcggldc93kp0`).

 Optional `amounts` override: